fredi-68/steam-disable-update/README.md

 The script will ask for your username and password, as well as potential 2FA or email codes for verification purposes during execution.
 This is required as depot manifests can only be accessed if you own a license for the software.
 This script only downloads the depot manifest listings to obtain the newest manifest GID and nothing else.
-Your credentials are NOT stored (unfortunately, which means that you have to reauthenticate every time.
-TODO: Fix this).
+Your credentials are NOT stored by default.
+Should you wish to fully automate this process, you may pass the `-s` flag when running the script.
+This will write your username and login key to a json file in the current directory and use it during subsequent calls instead of having you reauthenticate.
+If the key expires you will have to reauthenticate.
+Note that your password or 2FA secrets are NEVER stored by this script.

 ## Platform Compatibility